yodaos-project/yoda-book/en/guidance/03-lightd.md

 YODAOS uses the lightd service to manage the lights, ie the app wants to display the lighting effects, and the light is delegated to the agent for execution, instead of recommending the app to operate the lights directly.
 The reasons for this are as follows:

 - Convenient for developers to write complex lighting effects.
-Lightd provides an abstract library of effects effects, and developers can easily combine effects with the effects library and execute it in sequence.
+Lightd provides an abstract library of effects that developers can easily combine and execute in order.
 - Resource management.
 If you only have one kind of lighting effect, then operating the LED directly is the easiest.
 If you have 2 kinds of lighting effects, then you need an extra code to guarantee the order of their execution.
 If you have more than 3 lighting effects, then your code is known to you except God.
 - js is asynchronous, and at any time, if there are 2 programs that operate the lights at the same time, there will be problems.
 If your lighting effect is an animation that transitions over time, you must manually interrupt them when you perform the second lighting effect.
 - Using transition animations means that you are using timers.
 To manually interrupt them, you must save the handles of these timers.
 You will find that your code is full of handles to these timers and cancel these timers.
 The code, while the real light effect code is only a small part.
 - Use the effects library provided by lightd, all of which are managed by effects.
 Developers don't have to worry about having 2 effects executing at the same time, without managing timers.
 - Modular.
 Lightd saves each light effect file as a separate .js file, which provides less code coupling, higher maintainability and readability, and no need to worry about variable duplicate names.
-Each file is a separate file.
-Scope.
+Each file is a separate scope.
 - Recovery mechanism.
 Lightd can restore lighting at the right time.
 If the banned wheat light effect is currently being played, a volume light effect suddenly comes, and the volume light effect needs to be restored.
 Lightd will automatically help you recover.
 - Priority mechanism.
 Lightd ensures that high priority lights are executed first.
 High-priority lighting effects always take precedence, and lighting developers don't have to worry about being interrupted, even if they are interrupted, there is a recovery mechanism.
 The system light effect priority is configured by the configuration file, and the user light effect priority is dynamically adjustable.